Process Improvement & Quality Fundamentals

 Presented by VMEC in partnership with the Vermont Section of ASQ

-Note: This course coincides with an ASQ Certification Option
+also, this course coincides with an ASQ Certification Option.

-If you are curious if this training opportunity is right for you and/ or members of your organization, join us for a complimentary 30-minute introductory webinar on Friday, March 5, 11:00 – 11:30 am.
-Tim King, Education Chair for the Vermont Section of ASQ as well as the founding partner of the consulting and training firm, Quality Matters LLC, will host this webinar.
+Tim King, Education Chair for the Vermont Section of ASQ as well as the founding partner of the consulting and training firm, Quality Matters LLC, hosted the above intro webinars.
 He is also the instructor for the spring course.

 For an organization to pursue excellence and control costs, there must be internal capability for effective and sustainable process improvement.
 In five (5) 3-hour sessions, participants will learn the tools, techniques and necessary planning to improve a business process and achieve better outcomes, with increased efficiency.
 This course will enable participants to contribute to process improvement initiatives, while getting a comprehensive understanding of how quality management has and continues to evolve in all business sectors.